withastro/docs/src/pages/en/guides/migrate-to-astro/from-eleventy.md

 To convert other types of sites, such as a portfolio or documentation site, see more official starter templates on [astro.new](https://astro.new) with links to a GitHub repository as well as one-click links to open a working project in StackBlitz, CodeSandbox and Gitpod online development environments.

+Your Eleventy project allowed you to use a variety of templating languages to build your site.
+In an Astro project, your page templating will mostly be achieved with Astro components, which can be used as UI elements, layouts and even full pages.
+You may want to explore [Astro's component syntax](/en/core-concepts/astro-components/) to see how to template in Astro using components.

 ## Community Resources

 - Add your own!